 For me the winner is easy - the Rib Roast

-Have you gotten a Standing Rib Roast or Tenderloin at Costco before?
+Have you gotten a Standing Rib Roast or Tenderloin at your local Costco before?
 Share your experience in the comments below.